Skip to content

 Rust crate.
 SHA-256 leaf hashing, Merkle root, inclusion proofs, verification.
 Ten tests pass.

 Read logs, author rules, watch live activity.
-Firewall-admin shape.
+Web SPA at :7879, or a terminal TUI via agentlock dashboard.

 Signers